baptistepepin/trading-system/README.md

 # Trading System Project

-In order to run this program, please create a `config.yaml` file using th `config-base.yaml` file as a template.
+In order to run this program, please create a `config.yaml` file using the `config-base.yaml` file as a template.
 You will need to fill in the API keys and secret keys for Alpaca and the database.
 You will also need to fill in the folder for the logs.

 ```python
     ALPACA_API_KEY = Y0UR4API7K3Y